Chapel Hill Cemetery Archival Collection

 - 1961-1973: Many prominent citizens interred in Sections III and IV.

 - 1974: Extreme vandalism mars the cemetery, including damage to or defacement of 40+ monuments.
 A patrol is set for the following week, but nothing out of the ordinary is seen and surveillance is discontinued.
-Shirley Marshall, chairperson of the cemetery committee, sends a heated memorandum to the town administration, chiding them for their lack of action in determining ownership and planning for the care of the cemetery.
+Shirley Marshall, the chairperson of the cemetery committee, sends a heated memorandum to the town administration, chiding them for their lack of action in determining ownership and planning for the care of the cemetery.

 - 1982: The University proposes to expand the cemetery into the wooded grove adjacent to the eastern border, creating 185 new burial sites.
 However, unexpected opposition in residential neighborhoods east of the University results in abandonment of the proposed expansion.
 By this time, the Town has responsibility for maintaining the cemetery, but scant resources only allow for minimal work, and the Town expresses an interest in transferring control of the cemetery to the University.